-Paul was born in Minneapolis, MN, grew up on the East Coast, and moved to Kitsap County where he graduated high school and met his wife Vicki.
+Paul grew up on the East Coast and moved to Kitsap County where he graduated high school and met his wife Vicki.
 Paul earned his Mortuary Science degree in 1978 and moved to Bellingham, where he worked with Moles for over 35 years, much of it as the manager in Bellingham.
+He joined Westford in 2014.
 He enjoys beekeeping, gardening, reading and spending time with his children and grandchildren.
 Paul is an active member of Faith Lutheran Church.
 Paul brings to Westford a passion for serving families, a warm and caring personality, and a tremendous amount of experience.

 Elizabeth is the 11th of 13 children raised on a farm in Minnesota.
 She was educated in Catholic schools and is an active member and volunteer at Church of the Assumption in Bellingham.
 Elizabeth as an R.N. in a hospital for 30 years and still a volunteers as a caregiver.
 She has two children, four grandchildren, and two great-grandchildren that are all very close and very special to her.
 She assists with services and receptions at Westford Funeral Home and Broadway Hall.